 Shanghai boasts one of China's best and most distinctive cuisines.
 Influenced by its position just south of the Yangtze and at the mouth of the Huangpu, the region abounds in a selection of freshwater fish and shellfish.
-Dishes from this area are lightly and delicately seasoned.
+Dishes from this area are delicately seasoned.

 Shanghai's people have a 'sweet tooth', and more sugar is used in Shanghai than in any other part of China.
 Shanghai's neighbors also contribute to the diversity of the area's cuisine: Hangzhou, known for its West Lake carp; Zhejiang to the west, for its vinegar; and Shaoxing, for its warmed rice wine.

 Ideal for those who like highly spiced food, Shanghai's "smoked" fish slices (fresh fish marinated and spiced to taste like smoked fish) make a tasty dish.